DeTie/DeTie/README.md

 # 0x01
 - 👋 Hi, I’m @DeTie
-- 👀 I’m interested in pwn
+- 👀 I’m interested in
-- 🌱 I’m currently learning pwn
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on pwn
+- 💞️ I’m looking to collaborate on